Loading...

 Click Finish in the configuration dialog to run KEGG analysis with the Homo sapiens KEGG database

-A Pathway e_nrichment_ task node will be added to the pipeline (Figure 4).
+A Pathway enrichment task node and data node will be added to the pipeline (Figure 4).

 Double-click the Pathway enrichment task node to open the task report

-The Pathway enrichment task report is similar to the Enrichment analysis task report (Figure 5).
+The Pathway enrichment task report is similar to the gene set e_nrichment analysis_ task report (Figure 5).

 To view an interactive KEGG pathway map, click the pathway ID (Gene set column).